Options shared by the:

 formatter Node.js API option can also accept a function, whereas the

---custom-formatter CLI flag accepts a path to a JS file exporting one.
+--custom-formatter CLI flag accepts a path (either a filesystem path or a dependency) to a JS file exporting one.
 The function in both cases must fit the signature described in the Developer Guide.

 Store the results of processed files so that Stylelint only operates on the changed ones.
 By default, the cache is stored in

 Enabling this option can dramatically improve Stylelint's speed because only changed files are linted.

 If you run Stylelint with